Academics

 • Academic Success

 As students learn to think critically, creatively, and independently, the Upper School curriculum supports their learning with challenging courses and opportunities for independent study.
-Any student willing to take on the challenge of the AP curriculum is welcome in an AP course, and many ESA students accept that challenge.
+AP courses are offered beginning in 10th grade, and students can challenge themselves with multiple AP options in science, social studies, world languages, computer science, math, and English.

 ESA's College Counseling program focuses on finding the right fit for each student.
 The process begins in ninth grade with conversations about the impact of course selection and academic performance on future opportunities.